 University of Birmingham and Capgemini Community Challenge

-The Challenge is an immersive consultancy experience like no other.
+The Challenge is an immersive virtual consultancy experience like no other.
 The Challenge will take place from Monday 14 June to Friday 18 June 2021 (inclusive) and students will need to be available for the whole week during working hours.

-The week-long Challenge takes place at one of Capgemini’s offices in Telford, with students carrying out tangible solutions-based consultancy for local charities and be mentored by Capgemini employees.
+The week-long Challenge takes place entirely virtually this year!
+In groups, students will carry out tangible solutions-based consultancy for local charities and be mentored by Capgemini employees.
 For those who take part, it is a major boost to your CV, skillset and work experience.
-Working in teams, you’ll help to make a real difference to the charitable organisation you work with.
+Working remotely in teams, you’ll help to make a real difference to the charitable organisation you work with.

 Elena Iacovou, Business Management with Marketing

 “The Capgemini Community Challenge was by far the best work experience I have ever done.
 Not only did this opportunity allow me to work in a team and do some amazing work for a charity but in the process it allowed me to develop many skills and make some really great friends.”